 About the Intensive

 If you are an early career professional actor or a recent acting school graduate IFTER’s Advanced Acting Intensive is designed especially for you.
-Spend ten weeks at the Moscow Art Theatre School training with some of Russia’s leading theatre artists and teachers at the theatre where Konstantin Stanislavsky changed theatre as we know it.
+Spend nine weeks at the Moscow Art Theatre School training with some of Russia’s leading theatre artists and teachers at the theatre where Konstantin Stanislavsky changed theatre as we know it.
 Just as Stanislavsky did, the artists of the Moscow Art Theatre School are constantly experimenting with new forms to keep the work on-stage fresh and alive while incorporating tried and true methods from the early days of the theatre.
 This ensemble-based approach requires all actors to focus on their partners and to never stop playing.
 At the end of the program, the ensemble will perform an original production devised during their time in Moscow and will take home a deeper understanding of both contemporary techniques and Russian theatre traditions, such as Chekhov and Stanislavsky.